flazepe/deezer.js/README.md

 # deezer.js

-A simple package to interact with the Deezer API with track download support.
+A simple package to interact with the Deezer API with track decryption support.

 # Example